Earlham

 Norwich.

-century and later became the home of the Gurney family
+it became the home of the Gurney family

 who were influential Norwich Quakers.
-(Many members of
+The philanthropist

 Earlham Hall Today